San Juan, Metro Manila

-San Juan, officially the City of San Juan (Lungsod ng San Juan), is a 1st class highly urbanized city in the National Capital Region of the Philippines.
-According to the 2020 census, it has a population of 126,347 people.
-It is geographically located at Metro Manila's approximate center and is also the country's smallest city in terms of land area.
+San Juan, officially the City of San Juan (Lungsod ng San Juan), is a highly urbanized city in the National Capital Region of the Philippines.
+According to the 2024 census, it has a population of 134,312 people.
+It is located in Metro Manila's approximate geographical center, and is the country's smallest city by land area.

 The city is known historically for the site of the first battle of the Katipunan, the organization which led the 1896 Philippine Revolution against the Spanish Empire.
-Notable landmarks today such as Pinaglabanan Shrine and heritage homes are located in the city.
-Other locations include Greenhills and Santolan Town Plaza, making the city a major shopping hub with a range of upscale, boutique and bargain retail.
+Notable landmarks today such as the Pinaglabanan Shrine and heritage homes are located in the city.
+Other locations include Greenhills and Santolan Town Plaza, making the city a major shopping hub with a range of upscale, boutique, and bargain retail.